StefanoAllesina/evora/docs/notes/ch5.md

 We are going to exploit a small ~~bug~~ feature of Scopus.

+Here's how to get the data for a given university (the file is provided in the sandbox for University of Chicago):

 - Go to [Scopus.com](https://www.scopus.com)
 - Click on "Affiliations"
 - Search for "University of Chicago"